viperaproject/viperaproject.github.io/index.md

-# Vipera
-The **Vipera** framework is a compact, efficient and high-performance framework for delivering dynamic languages, such as **Python** on micro-core architectures.
+The **Vipera** framework is a compact, efficient and high-performance framework for delivering dynamic languages, such as **Python**, on micro-core architectures.

 **Vipera** includes support for running dynamic languages in a custom virtual machine and compilation to a native code abstract machine, both specifically designed for the tiny amounts of on-chip memory (32 – 64KB) found on micro-core devices.
 The **Olympus** native code generation framework includes a _plug-in_ compiler toolset and a compact runtime, supporting dynamic code loading on micro-core accelerators.

 The **vPython** programming language, included with **Vipera**, leverages the framework to provide an easy to use, productive, parallel version of the **Python** programming language, specifically designed for micro-core accelerators.
 Programs can either be run under **vPython** _standalone_ on micro-core devices, or kernels can be _offloaded_ from within **CPython** scripts running on the host.

 # Key features